F2F (song): Music and lyrics

-Recording and composition

 Originally titled "Charlatan", "F2F" was one of around five rock songs that SZA created for SOS.
 She explained to Rolling Stone that these songs contained heavily confessional lyrics that demonstrated several versions of herself: "They were all terrible in terms of, like, saying bad things about what I've done to people, but it sounded cool, and I think that's what all those songs are really about.
 Just being super honest and letting that out."
 Rob Bisel and Carter Lang, producers of "F2F", revealed that American singer and rapper Lizzo was coincidentally in the same studio as SZA when she recorded the song.
-They added that it was one out of several songs on which the two collaborated during recording sessions; a few days prior, it was announced that Lizzo would feature on a song from the deluxe edition of SOS titled "Boy from South Detroit".
+They added that it was one out of several songs on which the two collaborated during recording sessions; a few days prior, it was announced that Lizzo would feature on a song from the deluxe edition of SOS titled "BMF".

-According to music journalists, "F2F" can be classified under stadium rock, pop rock, pop punk, grunge, and country.
+According to music journalists, "F2F" can be classified as stadium rock, pop rock, pop punk, grunge, and country.
 The first verse demonstrates its country influences—in it, SZA sings over acoustic guitar strums—after which drums and power chords from electric guitars appear for the chorus to indicate its punk and rock elements.
 Critics found the song reminiscent of rock music from the late 1990s to the early 2000s, drawing comparisons to artists like Avril Lavigne, Fefe Dobson, Paramore, and Liz Phair.

 To create "F2F", SZA freestyled or improvised lyrics over an initial version of the beat with Lizzo, who helped write the song's bridge and provided pitched-up background vocals.
 She originally had a verse in the song, but it was removed for unspecified reasons.
 The lyrics discuss having sex with people to cope with a rebound, or a period of time after the end of a romantic relationship.

+Release and reception

+On December 3, 2022, SZA appeared on Saturday Night Live and announced SOS would be released on December 9.
+Two days later, she posted the track list on Twitter.
+Out of 23 songs, "F2F" appears as the album's 13th track.

 Reception

-After the release of SOS, 20 tracks from the album debuted on the Billboard Hot 100, the United States's main record chart for songs.
+After the release of SOS, 20 tracks from the album debuted on the Billboard Hot 100.
 Among of them was "F2F", which was the 16th highest charting track; it debuted at number 55 and helped increase SZA's total amount of chart entries to 37.
 It was bolstered by around 13.7 million streams in its first opening week; with these streaming numbers, the song debuted atop Billboard's Alternative Streaming Songs chart, her first number 1 there.
 Alternative Songs is a component chart of Hot Rock & Alternative Songs, on which "F2F" peaked at number 3.

-The song received a positive response from fans and critics for its rock-infused production, which was a departure from the R&B sound of SZA's earlier works.
+Many critics considered SZA's genre experimentation with "F2F" a success.
 Isabella Sarmiento, writing for NPR, picked "F2F" as one of the best songs of 2022.